studio-b12/goat/docs/book/src/goatfile/requests/header.md

 ## Explanation

-Define HTTP headers sent with the request in the [HTTP conform header representation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#headers).
+Define HTTP headers sent with the request in [HTTP conform header representation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#headers).

-Values in the header value field can be substituted.
+Template parameters in the headers' value fields will be substituted.